Discover more from Weekend Wisdom - Dan Isaacman

 Smile at someone, it costs you nothing, and it feels good.

-Every time I passed someone, I would look up and give them a big smile.
+Ever since I was young, when I passed someone in the street, I would look up and give them a big smile.
 I was attempting to collect smiles without being creepy.

 This game taught me many things.